cortex-js/cortexjs.io/src/docs/compute-engine.md

 ## Getting Started

-The easiest way to get started it to load the Compute Engine JavaScript module from a CDN.
+The easiest way to get started is to load the Compute Engine JavaScript module from a CDN.

 ### Using JavaScript Modules